-There is little more frustrating than having your newly-acquired house smelling of cat urine, cat litter, or hair.
-The smell is powerful and repulsive for many, and you must pull all stops to get rid of the cat smell from the previous owner.
-Learning how to get rid of cat smell from previous owner becomes a priority.
+There is little more frustrating than having your newly acquired house smell of cat urine, cat litter, or hair.
+The smell is powerful and repulsive enough to make you uncomfortable in your own home.
+Consequently, you must pull all the stops to eliminate the cat smell from the previous owner.

-Unfortunately, having taken over the house from a previous owner, it may prove exceedingly more challenging to nail the exact source of the smell.
+Unfortunately, having taken over the house from a past tenant or owner, it may prove exceedingly challenging to nail down the exact source of the smell.

 Often, the culprit might be the walls, wallpapers, furniture, curtains, carpet, carpet padding, or the wood beneath the carpet.
-However, as ethe smell permeates the house, it becomes challenging to identify the exact source.
+However, as a foul scent permeates the house, it becomes challenging to identify the exact source.

 It is why many fail to notice the cat odor during the house inspection tour, only to get disappointed once they have moved in.

-In most cases, the cat odor is concentrated where the litter boxes are kept, e.g., in the garage.
+In most cases, the cat scent is concentrated where the litter boxes are kept, e.g., in the garage.

 We will show you how to get the smell from the walls, carpet, and subfloor.

-How To Get Rid Of Pet Odors Left Behind By Previous Tenants Or Property Owners
+How To Get Rid Of Pet Odors Left Behind By Previous Tenants Or Property Owners: Easy Solutions

 Are you buying a house that smells like cat urine?
 Have you recently signed a lease agreement but are yet to move due to the cat smell?
-Let’s explore how to get rid of cat smell from previous owner.
+Let’s explore how to get rid of feline smell from past occupants.

 Open The Windows To Air out And freshen Up The whole house

 Open the windows as often and as much as possible.
-Additionally, ensure the windows are open as you’re cleaning your home.
+Additionally, ensure the windows are open while you’re cleaning your home.

 Use A Blacklight To Find Urine Spots